 “A product led organization is characterized by a culture that organizes outcomes over outputs, including a company cadence that revolves around evaluating strategies in accordance with meeting outcomes.”

-The context of strategic framework is more functional, than theoretical.
+The context of a strategic framework is more functional than theoretical.

 The terminology of the strategic framework Melissa uses is “Vision, Strategic Intent, Product Initiatives, and Options.”